 It is recommend that if possible you purchase an insurance policy in your home country that will cover you while you are in the United States.
 Many of you are from countries where you can purchase something called (in English) “a rider” which is an addition to a current insurance policy.
 If it is not possible to purchase a policy in your home country- that is fine!
 There are many policies available to purchase.
 GVSU offers a policy to our students- details may be found on the Campus Health site.

-No vaccinations are required by Grand Valley.
-However, vaccinations for COVID-19, measles, mumps, rubella, polio and tuberculosis are recommended.
-No proof is required.
+The COVID-19 vaccination is required by Grand Valley.
+Vaccinations for measles, mumps, rubella, polio and tuberculosis are recommended.
 If you are bringing any prescription drugs to the United States, you must bring an English translation of the prescription with them.
 In case any prescriptions are needed while you are here, MetroHealth at the Campus Health Center can assist you.

 Grand Valley offers medical services through the MetroHealth Center.
 Students needing urgent medical attention should visit one of the area hospitals, which include Spectrum Health, Mary Free Bed, Metro Health, Helen DeVos Childrens Hospital, Butterworth Hospital and Saint Marys Health Center.
 In case of an emergency in the United States, dial 911.